elroy-He/ProjectOne/README.md

 Battleship is a stretegy type guessing game for one or two players.
 It is played on ruled grids on which each player's fleets were placed.
 Each player will be guessing (hitting) where the other player places their fleet.
 Whoever is able to hit all the other fleets will win.

+## Getting Started
+* Start the game by clicking on the ship you want first placed in your grid.
+Default direction for all ships are set to horizontal.
+You can change your direction by selecting vertical button.
+* Place the ships you selected in your grid with no overlapping.
+* Once you have placed all your ships, click Finish Placing button.
+Computer side will generate and placed their ships which you won't be able see.
+Select in the grid where you think the ships are placed.
+* If you hit all ships placed in the ai grid, you win.
+Otherwise, you lose.

 ## Wirefram & Game Screenshots
 ![Wire Frame](/imgs/wireframe.jpeg)
 ![Screen Shot](/imgs/screenshot1.png)